-${\tt g-source-ref-count}$ source

-Obtains and returns the reference count of source.

-g-source-ref source

-Returns source.

-Increases the source reference count by one.

-g-source-unref source

-Decreases the source reference count by one.
-If the resulting reference count is zero the source and associated memory will be destroyed.
+g-source-ref-count source [Procedure] Returns an integer.
+Obtains and returns the reference count of source . g-source-ref source [Procedure] Returns source.
+Increases the source reference count by one. g-source-unref source Returns nothing.
+[Procedure] Decreases the source reference count by one.
+If the resulting reference the source and associated memory will be destroyed. ence count is zero g-source-free source Returns nothing.
+[Procedure] Calls [g-source-destroy], page 49, and decrements the reference cou (so source will be destroyed and freed). int of source to 0 g-source-attach source context Returns an integer.
+[Procedure] Adds source to context so that it will be executed within that cont text.

-g-source-free source

-Calls [g-source-destroy], page 49, and decrements the reference count of source to 0 (so source will be destroyed and freed).

-g-source-attach source context

-Adds source to context so that it will be executed within that context.

 Returns the ID (greater than 0) for the source within the context.

-Remove it by calling [g-source-destroy], page 49.

-g-source-destroy source

-Removes source from its GMainContext, if any, and mark it as destroyed.
-The source cannot be subsequently added to another context.
-It is safe to call this on sources which have already been removed from their context.

-This does not unref source: if you still hold a reference, use g-source-unref to drop it.
+Remove it by calling [g-source-destroy], page 49. g-source-destroy source Returns nothing.
+[Procedure] Removes source from its GMainContext, if any, and mark it as destrict cannot be subsequently added to another context.
+It is safe to can which have already been removed from their context. royed.
+The source all this on sources This does not unref source : if you still hold a reference, use g-source e-unref to drop it. g-source-is-destroyed? source Returns #t if source has been destroyed.

-g-source-is-destroyed? source

-Returns #t if source has been destroyed.
 Otherwise, it returns #f.

-Once a source is destroyed it cannot be un-destroyed.

-g-source-set-priority source priority
+[Procedure] Once a source is destroyed it cannot be un-destroyed. g-source-set-priority source priority [Procedure]